SpeerLab/STORM-UI/README.md

-# STORM_GUI  -- "STORMpro"
+# STORM_GUI  -- "STORMpro.py"

 This is the Speer Lab STORM Analysis Application called "STORMpro" (beta).

-STORMpro is described in the following publication:
+STORMpro is described in the following publication: Vatan et al., Star Protocols 2021

 Users should download and install FIJI (https://imagej.net/software/fiji/downloads).